cqframework/draft-measures/pages/examples.md

 # Libraries

 # Measure Conversion Status
-The following subsections link to measures measures that have started conversion to FHIR (separated as FHIR STU3 and R4), been fully converted, or are undergiong testing.
+The following subsections link to measures that have started conversion to FHIR (separated as FHIR STU3 and R4), been fully converted, or are undergoing testing.

 ## FHIR R4 Conversion in Progress
 Measures that are in the process of being converted to FHIR R4